 Titanium metal from raw minerals, is produced through the Kroll process.
 This technology is globally used to extract titanium from ores.
 This process includes many steps such as extraction, purification, sponge production, alloy formation and shaping.

 At the manufacturing site, mineral ores like rutile and ilmenite are processed.
 Rutile can be used naturally, whereas ilmenite is processed to remove iron and obtain 85% titanium dioxide.
-As a result of a chemical reaction, impure titanium tetrachloride (TiCl4) and carbon monoxide (CO) is obtained.
+As a result of a chemical reaction, impure titanium tetrachloride (TiCl4) and carbon monoxide (CO) are obtained.

 The obtained metal is put into distillation tanks and heated to remove impurities, using fractional distillation and precipitation.
 Metal chlorides of iron, silicon, vanadium and magnesium are separated from the concentrate.